philipooo/angular2-systemjs-karma-typescript/README.md

-# jspm-karma-typescript
+# angular2-systemjs-karma-typescript
-Seed for a projekt using jspm, Typescript, Karma (with Jasmine + Istanbul) and gulp
+Seed for a projekt using Angular2, Typescript, Systemjs, Karma (with Jasmine + Istanbul) and Gulp

 ##Getting things startet
 ```
 > npm install
-> jspm install
 > gulp
 ```